Saturday, June 7, 2014

-- At the Esplanade and at the Regenstein Fruit & Vegetable Garden, where you can ask our horticulturists, staff, and volunteer experts about our gardens—and about what’s happening in yours.
+- On the Esplanade and at the Regenstein Fruit & Vegetable Garden, you can ask our horticulturists, staff, and volunteer experts about our gardens—and about what’s happening in yours.

-- At the Regenstein Center,where you’ll get the big picture on climate change from a panel of some of Chicago’s most distinguished scientists in a keynote presentation.
+- At the Regenstein Center, you will get the big picture on climate change from Tom Skilling, WGN-TV's chief meteorologist, Nobel Peace Prize winner Don Wuebbles, Ph.D., and one of the Garden's scientists in a keynote presentation (preregistration is required).

 The Day's Key Events